octopode/tidychrom/README.md

 **Caveat:** since `tidychrom` does not implement RT adjustment nor spectrum deconvolution, it expects

-* chromatographic data with good separation and
+* chromatographic data with good separation (like the chromatogram above) and

 * fairly consistent RTs (within a few sec) across samples.